dwightjack/yuzu/docs/packages/utils/api/index.md

 # yuzu/utils

-!> This module is intended for usage inside the _@yuzu/\*_ modules ecosystem and not for end-user applications.
+!> This module is intended for usage inside the _yuzu\*_ modules ecosystem and not for end-user applications.

 ## UID_PREFIX